 How you eat your food can affect how much air you swallow and gas you produce.
 For example, when you eat quickly, gulp, and don't chew your food thoroughly, you swallow more air, which your body needs to expel.REF#1045

 Fermentation of Food

 The good bacteria in your large intestine break down any food that your small intestine didn't digest, leading to a fermentation process that produces gas, which you later pass.REF#1045

 Certain foods cause more gas than others as they pass through your digestive tract.

 For example, lactose-containing foods and beans can cause more gas than other options, as you may well know from firsthand experience.REF#1045 It’s also true that some foods bother certain people more than others.

 As we mentioned, gas and bloating aren’t usually problems in and of themselves.
 They typically do not require medical care.

 It’s also a good idea to talk to your doctor or a naturopathic physician before adding herbal supplements to your regimen.
-There are a lot of herbal options to choose from, and a naturopathic or holistic doctor will be able to provide guidance on the best herbs for your particular concerns.*
+There are many herbal options, and a naturopathic or holistic doctor can guide you to the best herbs for your particular concerns.*

 Gas and Bloating Relief: 7 Natural Options*